defold/extension-teal/README.md

 	    include = {"**/*.tl"}
    }
    ```
-4Create `.tl` files — those can be required from scripts and lua modules as if they were `.lua` files
+4. Create `.tl` files — those can be required from scripts and lua modules as if they were `.lua` files

 # Examples